by Nikki Willhite

-However, there are some steps you can take to build up an emergency supply of the prescription medications you take on a regular basis.
-Just remember that you must rotate your medicine to keep it fresh.
+There are some steps you can take to build up an emergency supply of the prescription medications you take on a regular basis.
+Remember that you must rotate your medicine to keep it fresh.

-Be careful with this one, but if you can occasionally do without a pill, set it aside for future emergency use.
+Be careful with this one, but with some medications you can occasionally do without a pill or cut it in half and set itaside for future emergency use.